futufeld/brainfunc/README.md

 #### `setCursor`

 Implement the `setCursor` function, which replaces the cursor of a given `Zipper` with a given value.
-If no cursor exists, return a `Zipper` in which the cursor element is the given value.
 Examples:

 ```
 setCursor 9 (Zipper [3,2,1] 4 [5,6,7]) == Zipper [3,2,1] 9 [5,6,7]